 What is the Excel V laser?

 The Excel V laser is the latest laser technology in the fight to treat unsightly blood vessels, unwanted redness and flushing, as well as many other vascular lesions, particularly on the face, neck and chest.
-Although primarily a vascular laser, it may also be used to treat pigmented lesions, and, in particular, is safe for use on darker skin types, which may be problematic with other lasers.
+Although primarily a vascular laser, it may also be used to treat pigmented lesions, and, in particular, can be used on darker skin types, which may be problematic with other lasers.

 How does the Excel V laser work?

-The Excel V laser is extremely versatile with virtually 3 lasers in 1, with a 532nm wavelength and a 1064nm wavelength and a Genesis component.
+The Excel V laser is extremely versatile, with virtually 3 lasers in 1, with a 532nm wavelength, a 1064nm wavelength and a Genesis component.